mzlatic99/foodie-recipe_app/README.md

 # Installing

 If you wish to try this application on a real Android smartphone:
- 1. In code find folder called "flutter-apk" and choose app-release.apk
+ 1. In code find folder called "flutter-apk" and choose "app-release.apk"
  2. Tap on View raw
  3. Download and install
  4. Open and enjoy